gear-foundation/gear-wiki/docs/developing-contracts/distributed_transactions.md

 Let's see how it can be used on the example of a token swap contract.
 We consider the following situation: the account wants to exchange his tokens (let’s call it tokenA) for other tokens (tokenB) using the liquidity pool in the swap contract.

-In that case the swap contract is a coordinator contract and tokens contract are participants.
+In that case the swap contract is a coordinator contract and tokens contracts are participants.

 The swap contract makes the following steps:
 **Prepare phase**